samleeherring/R_practice/README.md

 ## README

-Repository for linking R Studio to Git for future projects and case studies
+Repository for linking R Studio to Git for future projects and case studies.